Understanding the File Recovery Process

 However, not every deleted file can be recovered and there are certain considerations to keep in mind:

-- Secondly, the file entry should more or less point to the proper place where file clusters are located.
-In some cases (it has been noticed in Windows XP, on large FAT32 volumes) the operating system damages file entries right after deletion so that the first data cluster becomes invalid to which further file entry restoration is not possible.
+- Secondly, the file entry should point to the correct place where file clusters are located.
+In some cases (it has been noticed in Windows XP, on large FAT32 volumes) the operating system damages file entries right after deletion so that the first data cluster becomes invalid.
+If this happens file recovery is not possible.

 - Thirdly, the file data clusters should be safe (not overwritten with other data).
 Write operations should be kept to a minimum on the drive where deleted files resided.
-This increases the chances of data recovery if that the data clusters occupied by the deleted file have not been used by other data storage.
+If that the data clusters occupied by the deleted file have not been used by other data storage, this greatly improves the chances that the files can be recovered properly.

 General advice after data loss:

-- 1. DO NOT WRITE ANYTHING ONTO THE DRIVE CONTAINING YOUR IMPORTANT DATA THAT HAS JUST BEEN ACCIDENTALLY DELETED!
+- 1. DO NOT WRITE ANYTHING ONTO THE DRIVE CONTAINING THE DATA THAT NEEDS TO BE RECOVERED!
 Even the installation of data recovery software could spoil your sensitive data.
 If the data is really important to you and you do not have another logical drive to install the software to, take the whole hard drive out of the computer and plug it into another computer where data recovery software has already been installed or use recovery software that does not require installation.
 For example, recovery software which is capable to run from bootable floppy.

-- 2. DO NOT TRY TO SAVE DATA THAT YOU FOUND AND ARE TRYING TO RECOVER ONTO THE SAME DRIVE!
+- 2. DO NOT SAVE THE DATA ON THE SAME LOGICAL DRIVE YOU ARE RECOVERING FROM!
 Saving recovered data onto the same drive where sensitive data is located can hinder the recovery process by overwriting FAT/MFT records for this and other deleted entries.
 It's best to save data onto another logical, removable, network or floppy drive.